Real-time Inflation Forecasting Using Non-linear Dimension Reduction Techniques: Introduction

-This finding gives rise to the second contribution of our paper.
-Since we find that more sophisticated non-linear dimension reduction methods outperform simpler techniques during recessions, we combine the considered models using dynamic model averaging \citep[see][]{RafteryDMA, koop2013var}.
-We show that combining our proposed set of models with a variety of standard forecasting models yields predictive densities which are superior to the single best performing model in overall terms.
-These effects are even more pronounced when interest centers on multi-step ahead forecasting.
+These findings give rise to the second contribution of our paper.
+Since we observe that more sophisticated non-linear dimension reduction methods outperform simpler techniques during recessions, we combine the different models using dynamic model averaging \citep[see][]{RafteryDMA, koop2013var}.
+We show that combining our proposed set of models with a variety of standard forecasting models yields predictive densities which are very close to the single best performing model in overall terms.
+Since the set of models we consider is huge, this indicates that using model and forecast averaging successfully controls for model uncertainty.

 The remainder of this paper is structured as follows.
-Section \ref{sec:dim} discusses a set of dimension reduction techniques.
+Section \ref{sec:dim} discusses our proposed set of dimension reduction techniques.
 Section \ref{sec: regression} introduces the econometric modeling environment that we use to forecast inflation.
-Section \ref{sec:resultsA} provides the results of the forecasting horse race and introduces weighted combinations of the competing models including the results of the forecast combinations.
+Section \ref{sec:resultsA} first provides some in-sample features, then discusses the results of the forecasting horse race and finally presents our findings based on forecast averaging.
 The last section summarizes and concludes the paper.
+The Online Appendix provides further details on the econometric techniques as well as the data and additional empirical results.

-\section{Linear and Non-linear Dimension Reduction Techniques}
+\section{Linear and non-linear dimension reduction techniques}

 Suppose that we are interested in predicting inflation using a large number of $K$ regressors that we store in a $T \times K$ matrix $\bm X = (\bm x_1, \dots, \bm x_T)'$, where $\bm x_t$ denotes a $K$-dimensional vector of observations at time $t$.
 If $K$ is large relative to $T$, estimation of an unrestricted model that uses all columns in $\bm X$ quickly becomes cumbersome and overfitting issues arise.
 As a solution, dimension reduction techniques are commonly employed \citep[see, e.g.,][]{stock2002macroeconomic, bernanke2005measuring}.
 These methods strike a balance between model fit and parsimony.
 At a very general level, the key idea is to introduce a function $f$ that takes the matrix $\bm X$ as input and yields a lower dimensional representation $\bm Z = f(\bm X) = (\bm z_1, \dots, \bm z_T)'$, which is of dimension $T \times q$, as output.
-The critical assumption to achieve parsimony is that $K \gg q$.
+The critical assumption to achieve parsimony is that $q \ll K$.
 The latent factors in $\bm Z$ are then linked to inflation through a dynamic regression model (see Section \ref{sec: regression}).